fengbintu/Neural-Networks-on-Silicon/README.md

 - **CirCNN: Accelerating and Compressing Deep Neural Networks Using Block-Circulant Weight Matrices.** (Syracuse University, City University of New York, USC, California State University, Northeastern University)
 - **Addressing Compute and Memory Bottlenecks for DNN Execution on GPUs.** (University of Michigan)
 - DRISA: A DRAM-based Reconfigurable In-Situ Accelerator.
 (UCSB, Samsung)

+### 2018 ASPDAC
+- **ReGAN: A Pipelined ReRAM-Based Accelerator for Generative Adversarial Networks.** (University of Pittsburgh, Duke)
+- **Accelerator-centric Deep Learning Systems for Enhanced Scalability, Energy-efficiency, and Programmability.** (POSTECH)
+- **Architectures and Algorithms for User Customization of CNNs.** (Seoul National University, Samsung)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.